What I do

 Recent publications (all)

-Survey of Immersive Analytics (2019) Adrien Fonnet, Yannick Prié. in IEEE Transactions on Visualization and Computer Graphics, 22 pp. (to appear) doi Show abstract Immersive analytics (IA) is a new term referring to the use of immersive technologies for data analysis.
+Survey of Immersive Analytics (2019) Adrien Fonnet, Yannick Prié. in IEEE Transactions on Visualization and Computer Graphics, 22 pp. doi Show abstract Immersive analytics (IA) is a new term referring to the use of immersive technologies for data analysis.
 Yet such applications are not new, and numerous contributions have been made in the last three decades.
 However, no survey reviewing all these contributions is available.
 Here we propose a survey of IA from the early nineties until the present day, describing how rendering technologies, data, sensory mapping, and interaction means have been used to build IA systems, as well as how these systems have been evaluated.
 The conclusions that emerge from our analysis are that: multi-sensory aspects of IA are under-exploited, the 3DUI and VR community knowledge regarding immersive interaction is not sufficiently utilised, the IA community should focus on converging towards best practices, as well as aim for real life IA systems.

 Success prediction in MOOCs: A case study (2019) Antoine Pigeau, Olivier Aubert, Yannick Prié. in EDM 2019, Educational Data Mining Conference, Montreal, Canada, July 2019.
 Show abstract Success prediction in Massive Open Online Courses (MOOCs) is now tackled in numerous works, but still needs new case studies to compare the solutions proposed.
 We study here a specific dataset from a French MOOC provided by the OpenClassrooms company, featuring 12 courses.
 We exploit various features present in the literature and test several classification models.